 I obtained my Medical Degree in Preventive Medicine from I.M.
 Sechenov First Moscow State Medical University, the oldest and the most prestigious medical university in the former Soviet Union.
 Subsequently, I completed a specialization in Epidemiology and Public Health at the Turkmen State Medical University, and my decade-long practice was in the field of infectious disease prevention, with duties involved investigation of infectious disease outbreaks, development of working preventive frameworks in public health policy, serving as an epidemiologist for the urban and indigenous settings in Turkmenistan.

 In late 2003, my family and I immigrated to Canada.
 Here, I obtained specialization in polysomnography and started to work at the Toronto Western Hospital Sleep and Alertness Clinic.
 During 2007-2010 I also worked for the Manulife Financial as a long-term disability case manager.
-In 2015, I obtained PhD at the University of Toronto, Rehabilitation Sciences Institute and Collaborative Program in Neuroscience, and the Work Disability Prevention Program at the Dalla Lana School of Public Health.
-My PhD and post-doctoral research programs were externally funded by competitive national and international awards and grants including the Banting and Best Canadian Institutes for Health Research, he National Institutes of Health, and the Alzheimer’s Association among others.
+In 2015, I obtained PhD at the University of Toronto, Rehabilitation Sciences Institute and Collaborative Program in Neuroscience, and completed the Work Disability Prevention Program at the Dalla Lana School of Public Health.
+My PhD and post-doctoral research programs were externally funded by competitive national and international awards and grants including the Banting and Best Canadian Institutes for Health Research, the National Institutes of Health, and the Alzheimer’s Association among others.

 Through my years of service in a number of roles and disciplines within clinical, public health, disability and academic settings, I developed strong interpersonal and communications skills.
 I am committed to population and public health promotion and prevention initiatives, and to focusing on health and disease from a range of disciplinary perspectives.
 I am highly dedicated to disseminating knowledge and mentoring trainees across a broad range of professional and research-based programs.
 My contributions have been recognized internationally by 2015 Deborah L. Wilkerson Early Career Award from the American Congress of Rehabilitation Medicine, 2017 Elio Lugaresi Award for Education from the World Sleep Congress and 2019 Robert D. Voogt North America Brain Injury Society Founders Award.